SherG/sherrieg/content/blog/marco-rubio-gmail/index.md

 <a href="https://www.twilio.com/press/releases/twilio-analysis-presidential-campaign-email-effectiveness" target="blank">Twilio Analysis of Presidential Campaign Email Effectiveness Shows only a Small Number Reach Intended Audience</a>

 This interesting study by Twilio/SendGrid used Gmail accounts to analyze the email campaigns of 2020 Democratic candidates for U.S. President.
 Only 3.8% of emails wound up in the inbox and 21% went to spam, harming their fundraising efforts.
-About half failed to use proper email authentication, putting their suscribers at risk of security breaches.
+About half failed to use proper email authentication.

 The answer?
 Use better email marketing practices.